-Day 11: Fly to La Paz.
-Afternoon city tour.
+Day 10: Fly to La Paz.
+Ethnography Museum.

 Join Far Horizons on an extraordinary 17-day journey through Bolivia, where the majority of the inhabitants are indigenous and many still wear traditional dress.
 The itinerary includes magnificent scenery, striking colonial cities created by the Spanish conquerors, and all six of Bolivia’s stunning UNESCO World Heritage Cultural Sites – Potosi and its mountain of silver; Sucre, filled with beautiful colonial buildings; Samaipata’s temple and extraordinary rock art; Tiwanaku, one of the most spectacular sites in the Andes; the Jesuit Mission Churches of Chiquitos; and the most recent addition, Qhapaq Ñan, the Andean Road System built to connect all areas of the Inka Empire.

-The itinerary includes Inkallaqta, a stunning example of Inka architectural ingenuity, and the remote site of Chiripa, an early village.
+The itinerary includes Inkallaqta, a stunning example of Inka architectural ingenuity rarely visited by tourists.
 On Lake Titicaca, explore the sacred Island of the Sun where the Inka believed the Sun, gods, and civilization were born, and experience spectacular sunsets over these crystal waters two miles above sea level.